KhaiHJN/TILT/README.md

 ## License

 ## Installing and running
-This webpage is meant to be run on docker, but also possible locally on your pc.
+This webpage is meant to be run on docker.

 Step-by step: